-There are some abbreviated words and phrases that you will need to get familiar with when caring for a young person with type 1 diabetes.
+There are some abbreviated words and phrases that you will need to get familiar with when caring for a student or child with type 1 diabetes.

 The insulin injected through a pump or an injection the body requires when sleeping and in between meals.

 The insulin taken via a pump or injection at mealtimes.

 Camp management plan